-- Zoom lens: most wildlife (birds, penguins, seals and whales) will be far from you stand, so in order to get a great shot of them, I recommend a zoom lens that can reach up to 200mm.
+- Zoom lens: most wildlife (birds, penguins, seals, and whales) will be far from where you stand, so in order to get a great shot of them, I recommend a zoom lens that can reach up to 200mm.
 (I use an 18-270mm zoom lens.
-Some people bring telephoto lenses which is ideal, but unless you know what you’re doing, you really don’t need to buy these professional lenses since they’re bulky and expensive).
+Some people bring telephoto lenses which are ideal, but unless you know what you’re doing, you really don’t need to buy these professional lenses since they’re bulky and expensive).

 - Point-and-shoot: Even if you’re bringing your main camera, I advise that you bring along a point-and-shoot too if you could as it will be helpful in case of emergencies (if let’s say, you ran out of batteries or you damaged your DSLR).
 Anyhow, if you can’t afford a DSLR, a good point-and-shoot camera that will have enough zoom will be the Sony HX80.

 - Spare batteries: With the colder temperatures, battery life often runs out fast so it’s a wise decision to pack 2 to 3 extra batteries for your camera.